 Some tracks make us even feel like crying without working out (more on that later).

-Does music make you feel emotions?
-As a whole, the music does make you feel emotions because autobiographical information associated with musical melodies often evoke episodes or events from our life when we hear familiar sounds.
-This feeling of knowing is associated even with the songs that we don’t know the title or lyrics of the song.
+This feeling of knowing is associated even with songs that we don’t know the title or lyrics of the song.

 That’s why the Beatles workout collection is the most emotionally stimulating peloton ride for me because of the positive memories that they evoke.

 Studies have shown that songs with vocals are the most powerful in eliciting those emotional moments because text and language are encoded in semantic memory more, compared to instrumental melodies (Peynircioğlu et al. 1998).

 This means that when you listen to songs that you know the lyrics it will trigger even more responses, compared to melodies of the same song.

 Wanna try it?
 Find your favorite emotional song on YouTube in both formats (vocal and instrumental only).
 Play one after another and try to sense which one will create a more emotional response.